 - HITRUST Quality Assurance.

-“An evaluation conducted against the HITRUST CSF under the CSF Assurance Program, in which the results are (i) checked for accuracy and completeness by a HITRUST Approved Assessor organization; and (ii) undergo a quality assurance review by HITRUST.”
+“An evaluation conducted against the HITRUST framework under the Assurance Program, in which the results are (i) checked for accuracy and completeness by a HITRUST Approved Assessor organization; and (ii) undergo a quality assurance review by HITRUST.”
+See above for the two types of Validated Assessments available.

 Quality Assurance Review